scribenet/scml_dtds/README.md

 When changing the DTD templates:

-- Make sure to the version number.
+- Change the version number.
-- Make sure to add comments to the reason/occasion and the names of those involved.
+- Add comments to the reason/occasion column describing the update.
+- Add the names of those involved.

 ## Testing the DTD